Keerthan0369/Projects/README.md

 - Create a security system to detect your face and then only allow you to access the system.

-The Fourth file is based on IOT Dashboard for Patient Health Monitoring System.
+The Fourth file is based on IOT Dashboard for Patient Health Monitoring System and Weather Monitoring System.

 The dashboard fetches live data from sensors and display on ajax based webserver hosted on Nodemcu.